The Stars are Aligning for Holders of Shopify Inc. (SHOP)

-Shopify Inc. (SHOP) is priced at $37.19 after the most recent trading session.
-At the very opening of the session, the stock price was $37.70 and reached a high price of $38.49, prior to closing the session it reached the value of $36.85.
-The stock touched a low price of $37.16.Recently in News on November 29, 2022, Shopify Merchants Set New Black Friday Cyber Monday Record with $7.5 Billion in Sales.
+At the end of the latest market close, Shopify Inc. (SHOP) was valued at $36.76.
+In that particular session, Stock kicked-off at the price of $37.29 while reaching the peak value of $37.40 and lowest value recorded on the day was $35.60.
+The stock current value is $37.14.Recently in News on November 29, 2022, Shopify Merchants Set New Black Friday Cyber Monday Record with $7.5 Billion in Sales.
 Internet, Everywhere–(Newsfile Corp. – November 29, 2022) – Shopify Inc (NYSE, TSX: SHOP), a provider of essential internet infrastructure for commerce, announced today a record-setting Black Friday Cyber Monday weekend, with sales of $7.5 billion* from independent businesses worldwide.
 That’s a 19% increase in sales from the $6.3 billion during Shopify’s Black Friday Cyber Monday weekend in 2021 (21% on a constant currency basis).
 You can read further details here

 Shopify Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $38.49 on 01/09/23, with the lowest value was $34.65 for the same time period, recorded on 01/03/23.